spabolu/url-shortener/README.md

 # url-shortener
-why bother others, when you can self-host it!
+why depend on others with your data, when you can self-host it!